 World Economic Forum · Global Gender Gap Report 2025 Still So Much to Do Why International Women’s Day still matters — in plain figures.

-Time to parity 123 Years until the world reaches full gender parity at the current pace of progress.
+Time to parity 123 Years until the world reaches full gender parity at the current pace of progress — across work, politics, health and education combined.

 Source: WEF Global Gender Gap Report 2025